KleinerHacker/jremote/README.md

 # JRemote
 Remote API and IMPL for Java based on REST with multi client support, push support and more.
-For documentation see [JRemote Documentation](https://github.com/KleinerHacker/jremote/releases/download/0.1.0/jremote.chm)
+For documentation see [JRemote Documentation](https://github.com/KleinerHacker/jremote/releases/download/0.1.0/jremote.chm) or [Wiki](https://github.com/KleinerHacker/jremote/wiki)

 # Overview
 This API provides a client and a server implementation to communicate between clients and server asynchronious.